cardano-foundation/CIPs/CPS-????/README.md

   --spending-reference-tx-in-redeemer-file <script_redeemer> \
 ```

 What this translates to is that this script will be executed three times (once for each grouping).
-But what if the script validates based off of the transaction context as a whole and not any individual UTxO?
+But what if the script validates based off of the transaction context as a whole and not on any individual UTxO?
 How can we use this "transaction level" script so that it is only executed once?
 There is no need to execute it more than once because the transaction context will be exactly the same for each execution.
-Another way to look at it is that we want a script to be able act like a payment skey where only one signature is needed no matter how many UTxOs are spent from the corresponding address.
+Another way to look at it is that we want a script to be able to act like a payment skey where only one signature is needed no matter how many UTxOs are spent from the corresponding address.

 This brings us to the problem: **The current design does not allow for a spending script to be executed only once no matter how many UTxOs are spent from the corresponding script address.** This is unfortunate since the eUTxO architecture allows writing such scripts.
 As a result, any time a developer writes a "transaction level" script, the script will be redundantly executed for each additional UTxO being spent from the script's address.
 These redundant executions are a waste of scarce resources and result in much higher fees for end users. **The current design prevents developers from using the full potential of the eUTxO.**